Best Apple MacBook deals for 2020: The new MacBook Air is on sale for $950

-Apple recently introduced a new MacBook Air and it's already on sale.
-Now selling at B&H Photo (and Amazon) for $949, the 2020 version of Apple's most portable laptop features the Magic Keyboard first introduced on the 16-inch MacBook Pro.
+Apple's brand new MacBook Air is currently selling at B&H Photo for $949 (though it's currently back-ordered).
+The 2020 version of Apple's most portable laptop features the Magic Keyboard first introduced on the 16-inch MacBook Pro.
 There's also 10th-gen Intel processors, a new Force Touch trackpad and 256GB of storage for the entry-level configuration.

 All of that is indisputably great -- with the possible exception of the processor.
 The previous entry-level model featured Intel's eighth-gen dual-core i5 CPU.
 The new one comes with Intel's 10th-gen dual-core i3 chip, and upgrading to the Core i5 will tack on an extra $100.
 Oh, and the webcam specs remain inexplicably ancient, still stuck at a mere 720p resolution.
 Still, it's a mostly solid upgrade for a terrific laptop now selling at a reasonable price.